Rob Hartley

 Either way, the evidence determines the outcome.
 Start with comparable sales data—it's the strongest argument and the one review boards respond to most consistently.
 If you're wondering whether your case is worth filing, see our analysis of whether appealing property taxes is worth it.

-Enter your property address to get comparable sales analysis, assessment verification, and county-specific filing instructions—delivered in minutes for $49.
+Enter your address to get comparable sales analysis, assessment verification, and filing instructions.